 “Howard F. Bresee

 “Chief Information Bureau”

-Although John never witnessed any POWs killed, he was very much aware that it was done.
+Although John never witnessed any POWs killed on the detail, he was very much aware that it was done.
 John stated that the White Angel was at his worse when he had been out on a drinking binge the previous night.
-The next day he ordered the POWs to line up and had the guards beat POWs that he selected.
+The next day he ordered the POWs to line up and had the guards beat the POWs that he selected.

 It needs to be mentioned that John was listed on a roster of POWs, from Tokyo 4 and 5, who were sent to another camp.
-It is not known how long he was there and when he was there.
+It is not known how long he was at either camp and when he was there.